pegeler/tocgen/README.md

 ### From VIM

-In command mode, bring your cursor to the location where you would like to insert the table of contents and type `:r! pantoc %`.
+In command mode, bring your cursor to the location where you would like to insert the table of contents and type `:r! tocgen %`.

 <!-- TODO: add instructions for more text editors -->